 Since 26 June, caravan parks, camping sites and self-catering accommodation have been open, permitting tourists to enjoy outdoor escapes.

 On return, self-isolation is mandatory for a period of 14 days, with a fine for £1,000 if it’s breached.
-However, if you are travelling back from England or the Republic of Ireland, you will be exempt.
+However, if you are travelling back from England or the Republic of Ireland, you are exempt.

-Wales has lifted its “stay local” restrictions, which had been in place since March.
-This means Welsh residents can travel wirthout restrictions.
+Wales has lifted its “stay local” restrictions, which had been in place since March and Welsh residents can travel without restrictions.
 However, First Minister Mark Drakeford has encouraged people to think “carefully about where we go and why”.

-The BBC reports that no announcement has been made for holiday accommodation with shared facilities.
-However, from 11 July hotels, B&Bs and hostels offering ensuite rooms and room service will open.
+Since 11 July, hotels, B&Bs and hostels offering ensuite rooms and room service have been allowed to reopen.
 This relaxation extends to glamping accommodation and boats that have separate kitchens and bathrooms.

 The 5mi (8km) advisory limit on travelling has been lifted for Scottish residents.
 This means people in Scotland can enjoy domestic travel, such as hiking in the Cairngorms mountain range and camping in the Highlands.

 Scots started enjoying local attractions such as zoos and outdoor sports courts from 29 June, while beer gardens reopened on 6 July.
-From 10 July, people will be allowed to meet up with two other households indoors, and as of 15 July, further openings will include hotels, along with indoor pubs and restaurants.
+Since 10 July, people have been allowed to meet up with two other households indoors, and as of 15 July, further openings include hotels, along with indoor pubs and restaurants.